lsndr/yuow/README.md

 In `Yuow` data mapper and repository responsibilities are merged together for simplicity.
 But you are free to encapsulate data mapping logic into a separate class.

-In order to implement repository, you have to extend abstract `Repository` class and implement 4 methods `extractIdentity`, `flushInsert`, `flushUpdate` and `flushDelete`.
+In order to create a repository, you have to extend abstract `Repository` class and implement 4 methods `extractIdentity`, `flushInsert`, `flushUpdate` and `flushDelete`.
 Also, even though it's not required, you should write selection methods on your own:

 ```typescript
 import { Repository } from 'yuow/core';